reeba212/ISL-to-Gujrati/README.md

-## Indian Sign Language Detection (ISL Detection)
+## Indian Sign Language to Gujrati Translation

-This project is a Flask web application that uses a pre-trained machine learning model to detect Indian Sign Language (ISL) gestures in real-time using a webcam feed.
+This project is a Flask web application that uses a pre-trained machine learning model to detect Indian Sign Language (ISL) gestures in real-time using a webcam feed and convert them to Gujrati text.
 The application uses OpenCV, MediaPipe, and TensorFlow for video processing and prediction.

 ### Features
 1. **Real-Time ISL Detection**: Detects ISL gestures from the webcam feed.